cs10/fa25/_labs/lab02.md

 - [Block 1:  draw a polygon with (sides) sides of (length) length](#block-1--draw-a-polygon-with-sides-sides-of-length-length)
 - [Block 2: draw a square leaved flower with (leaves) leaves of (size) size](#block-2-draw-a-square-leaved-flower-with-leaves-leaves-of-size-size)

 > **Please do not change the pen hue color when attempting the flower field block as it tends to mess up the autograder

+> **Please do not change block names

 ## Important Topics mentioned in the CS 10 Workbook:
 For better understanding of the lab we highly recommend going through these workbook pages!
 Topics that are important but not required for this lab will be indicated with an asterisk**